Positive Procurement Power

 Within tender documentation, we always try to implement the Sustainable Food Policy.
 This includes prioritising local products where possible, and looking for Fairtrade or equivalent products.

 Central Procurement are trying to be pro-active in the areas that they assess.
-They recently contacted some of our farmers to ask about the use of antibiotics in their supply chain.
+This includes contacting some of our farmers to ask about the use of antibiotics in their supply chain.
 Antibiotic resistance has become a big issue, and use of antibiotics in the food chain is believed to contribute to this.

 For more information on our approach to sustainable food you can visit our sustainable food page.